danibram/mocker-data-generator/README.md

         })
 ```

 You can also pass instead of the number, an object with the a config, from now ```{uniqueField}```.
 If this field exists tells to the generator that instead of init a fixed length of data, generate an amount of data depending of the alues of the field you will specify.
-See the ouput of this example:
+See the output of this example:

 ```javascript
 var m = mocker(config)